blackfireio/player/README.rst

         visit url('/')
             expect status_code() == 200

-This simple example shows you how you can make a request on an HTTP application (``http://example.com/``) and be sure that it behaves the way you expect it to via Writing Expectations (the response status code is 200).
+This example shows how to make a request on an HTTP application (``http://example.com/``) and be sure that it behaves the way you expect it to by Writing Expectations (the status code of the response is 200).

-Store the scenario in a ``scenario.bkf``, and run it via the `Blackfire Player
+Store the scenario in a ``scenario.bkf``, and run it:
-</docs/player/installation>`_:

 .. code-block:: bash